 CRJ2013, JUVENILE JUSTICE, 3 hours.
+Provides an understanding of how the

 Provides an understanding of how the juvenile system operates and functions within the legal system of the United States.
 The history, development and purpose of the juvenile justice system is emphasized.

-CRJ2023, CRIMINAL BEHAVIOR T▶, 3
+CRJ2023, CRIMINAL BEHAVIOR T▶, 3 hours.